labpathpharmacy/labpathpharmacy.github.io/README.md

 # 🌐 LabPath Website | Student-led Pharmacy Club

 <div style="line-height:2.0;">
-Welcome to the official repository of SED Science Club!
+Welcome to the official repository of LabPath!
 LabPath a student-led organization dedicated to advancing interest and knowledge in the field of pharmacy and related sciences.

 ## 🔭 About LabPath Pharmacy Club
  🎯 Value/Activity:  Our club emphasizes experiment-based learning, encouraging members to apply scientific concepts in practical settings.
 Through laboratory activities, research-oriented projects, and academic discussions, students develop a deeper understanding of how pharmaceutical science connects to health, medicine, and everyday life.